 Fridays @ 1:30, 3:00 and 5:15

-I currently have some room in all three classes.
+I occasionally have some room in any of above times.
 If interested, please call to discuss

 All agility classes are personally led by Beth Ostrowski-Parks, the owner of It’s PAWSible®.
 Beth is truly addicted to agility!
 She has been teaching and competing in the sport for almost two decades.
 Her own dogs have earned numerous agility championships through the years.
 When she’s not competing, she loves bringing the sport to others.
 Because behavior training is what I do, I feel I have a unique knack for “reading” dogs and offering support, encouragement and constructive feedback to their handlers to help the improve their teamwork.

 In addition to her 18 years of experience training and competing in agility, Beth has provided behavioral help and training to thousands of pet dogs since 1995.
 She has earned her behavior consulting certification, Certified Behavior Consultant Canine (CBCC-KA) and has also earned two certifications for Pet Dog Training: One in the state of Connecticut in 1996 and one national certification through the Certification Council for Professional Dog Trainers in 2011, making her a Certified Pet Dog Trainer (CPDT-KA).
 Agility is her hobby with her own dogs as well as part of her work at It's PAWSible!.

 As far as agility credentials, she has earned 2 AKC Championships (MACH), 5 CPE Championships (C-ATCH), and a C-ATE (CPE Agility Team Extraordinare).
 Within those championships are multiple agility titles with 8 different dogs.
 In addition to the "pet dog" classes and behavior consultations that Beth does weekly, she also teaches 7 agility classes a week.
 Her students are always very successful in agility.

 Even though Beth is a seasoned competitor, she still takes her own dogs to their own agility classes each week.
 There is always more to learn about agility and handling courses.
 That's what makes it so fun.

 Beth competes with her dogs in AKC (American Kennel Club) Agility and CPE (Canine Performance Events) Agility.